fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task04/task04.md

 - 4.2 The details view shows: name of the patient (optional), clinic, medication name, prescribing person (doctor), medication description, medication manufacturer, prescribing details, doctors comments.
 - 4.3 The table view shows: name of the patient (optional), medication name, prescribing person (doctor), prescribing details.
 - 4.4 The prescribing details includes: duration, frequency, point in time (morning, noon, evening, night), dose and dose unit by point in time.
-- 4.5 Filter the medication of one patient: self created medication, medication created by doctors from the same clinic, medication created by all existing doctors.
+- 4.5 Filter the medication of one patient  (1. dimension): self created medication, medication created by doctors from the same clinic, medication created by all existing doctors.
-- 4.6 Filter the medication of multiple patients: current patient, all own patients, all patients from the same clinic, all existing patients.
+- 4.6 Filter the medication of multiple patients (2. dimension): current patient, all own patients, all patients from the same clinic, all existing patients.
 - 4.7 Search medication of patients: name of the patient (optional), clinic, medication name, prescribing person (doctor), medication description, medication manufacturer, prescribing details, doctors comments.
 - 4.8 Sort medication of patients: Sort by name of the patient (optional), clinic, medication name, prescribing person (doctor), medication description, medication manufacturer, prescribing details, doctors comments.